CONSTITUTION AND REGIONAL SECTION BYLAWS

 1. A member shall be a person whose training and knowledge is of special service to the practice of candy technology.

-2. Every candidate for membership in the section should be a member of the Association.
+2. Every candidate for membership in the section should be encouraged to be a member of the National Association.

 ARTICLE IV: DUES